luigif/hcsr04/README.md

 	make install

-	Will copy device tree driver to /lib/firmware and add it to the cape manager
+	It will copy device tree driver to /lib/firmware and add it to the cape manager

 ### To run